Skip to content

 4. The build is initiated.
 The initial build on a clean runner will take hours to complete.
 However, due to the Yocto state caching, subsequent builds will be relatively fast.

 5. Once the build has completed we upload the RAUC bundle to a location in the Qbee file manager and commit a configuration for a device group using Qbee Github Actions.
-Please note that we are also using repository secrets for the Qbee login details used in qbee-io/authenticate-action@v2.
+Please note that we are also using repository secrets for the Qbee login details used in qbee-io/authenticate-action@main.

 Deploying new versions of software